Suped

 How to troubleshoot it

-I use a simple sequence: confirm the error class, group by receiving MX, check whether the sender is on shared infrastructure, then decide whether the issue needs pacing, pool separation, or broader reputation work.
-The goal is to avoid guessing from one bounce line.
+Use a simple sequence: confirm the error class, locate the SMTP hop that returned it, group events by responding host, check the final retry outcome, then decide whether the issue needs pacing, server-capacity work, pool separation, or broader reputation work.
+Avoid drawing a conclusion from one bounce line.

-1. Collect the full bounce: Save the SMTP code, enhanced status code, remote MX, recipient domain, sending IP, message ID, and timestamps.
+1. Collect the full event: Save the SMTP reply, enhanced status code, responding host, destination MX, recipient domain, sending IP, message ID, SMTP stage, and UTC timestamps.

-4. Review infrastructure: Shared pools have shared connection pressure.
-Dedicated IPs give the sender clearer control, but they need warming and steady volume.
+5. Review infrastructure: Shared pools can create shared traffic pressure.
+Dedicated IPs give the sender clearer attribution, but they need warming and steady volume.

-5. Audit trust signals: A clean SPF, DKIM, and DMARC setup does not remove connection caps, but weak authentication can make reputation-based throttling worse.
+6. Audit trust signals: A clean SPF, DKIM, and DMARC setup does not remove a fixed connection cap, but weak authentication can make reputation-based throttling worse.

-For a quick operational check, send a real test message and inspect authentication, headers, and visible delivery issues with the Email tester.
-It will not reproduce a receiver's connection cap by itself, but it helps confirm that the message is not failing on obvious authentication or formatting problems before you escalate the concurrency issue.
+For a quick operational check, send a real test message and inspect authentication, headers, and visible delivery issues with Suped's Email tester.
+It will not reproduce a receiver's connection cap by itself, but it helps confirm that the message is not failing on authentication or formatting before you escalate the concurrency issue.

 Email tester